 Meeting attendees will complete a post-symposium online evaluation to claim their CME/CEU credit and certificates will be emailed in a secure document approximately two weeks after the symposium concludes.
 You will receive more information about this process at the symposium.

-The Arizona Biltmore is offering a group rate of $299 plus taxes and resort charges/per night for “CDM 2017” participants through August 29, 2017.
-To receive this special room rate, please book your room via the following methods:
+The Arizona Biltmore is offering a group rate of $299 plus taxes and resort charges/per night for “CDM 2017” participants through September 8, 2017 or as space allows.
+We encourage you to book your room as soon as possible to ensure availability.
+To receive the special room rate, please book your room via the following methods: